netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 And then just go ahead and click create, down at the bottom here.
 And that's it!
 The new Brisbane site is set up.

 OK so as you know our fictional company has a number of other sites around the world so make use of the bulk upload feature again to save some time.
-This time go to Sites and click the upload link and here is the form to submit CSV data again.
-For these sites add the name, slug, status, region, group and tenant:
+This time go to Sites and click the upload link and here is the form to submit the data again.
+So we'll use CSV format again and for these sites add the name, slug, status, region, group and tenant fields

 **netbox_sites.csv**

-So just paste them in and this time set the status of them to be active, click submit and that's the import completed, so now click on 'View All' and here is the full list of sites including the planned new site in Brisbane.
+So just paste them in and this time set the status of them to be active, click submit and that's the import completed.
+Then click on sites and here is the full list of sites including the planned new site in Brisbane.

 ### Locations

 So now the sites are set up, the next step is to add the locations - to re-cap, a location can be any logical subdivision within a building, such as a floor or a room.
-All Branch sites have a single location for IT equipment (the Comms Room) and the Corporate sites the comms room plus an additional location within them (the on premises data center).
+All Branch sites have a single location for IT equipment (the Comms Room) and the Corporate sites have the comms room plus an additional location within them (the on premises data center).

 So once again Susan can manually add the the location in the new Brisbane site, and use the bulk upload for the other sites from CSV data.
-So from locations click 'add' and then select the region as Brisbane, the site group is Branch, the site is AUBRI01, the name is Comms Room, status is 'planned', pop in a description of 'Main IT Suite'. then lastly the tenant group is Departments and the tenant at this location is the Consulting department.
+So from locations click 'add' and then select the site as Brisbane, the name is Comms Room, status is 'planned', pop in a description of 'Main IT Suite'. then lastly the tenant group is Departments and the tenant at this location is the Consulting department.
 OK, so go ahead and click create on that, and there is the new location all set up.

 OK, so now click Locations and then the upload button for the bulk import of the rest of the locations. we'll set the headers to site, name, slug, status, tenant, and description, and paste in the rest of data.
 Notice how for the London and Chicago sites there are 2 locations - the 2nd one being the on-premises data center.

 **netbox_locatons.csv**

 Then click submit.
-And that's now imported 11 locations successfully, so click on 'View all' to get the nice table view again of all the locations.
+And that's now imported 11 locations successfully, so click on Locations to get the nice table view again of all the locations.

 ### Racks and Rack Roles
 Racks are physical objects into which devices are installed.
 NetBox models each equipment rack as a discrete object within a site and location.
 In our example all sites have at least 1 rack where Network/IT equipment is installed.